 These and other innovative procedures allow physicians minimally invasive access to deliver precise treatments for cancer, cardiovascular disease, kidney disease, uterine fibroids, and even delivery of nutrition.
 Interventional radiology also provides a comprehensive Varicose Vein program to remove or shrink unhealthy, painful veins.
 The program includes deep vein thrombosis (DVT) treatment and cosmetic sclerotherapy for spider/varicose veins, among other treatments as well.
 Your primary care physician can provide appropriate guidance as to whether interventional radiology may be an option for you.

-Interventional radiology is provided by Millennium Medical Imaging, a service of Saratoga Hospital.
+Interventional radiology is provided by Millennium Medical Imaging.
 The interventional radiology team includes two outstanding board-certified and fellowship-trained physicians employing the most up-to-date equipment and advanced diagnostic techniques working within the full spectrum of interventional radiology and interventional oncology.

 The interventional radiology team is committed to providing personal, compassionate care, working closely with a patient’s primary care provider and other specialists.
 A prescription from a primary care physician is required for interventional radiology treatment.